HarukaMa/aleo-explorer/api/docs/source/mapping.rst

       from Redis.
 Therefore, the response may contain more or less items than the provided ``count`` value.
 Make sure to iterate through the response values to get all data.

+      **Warning**: the mapping values might change over multiple calls, so there is no guarantee that all results returned by this endpoint represents a consistent snapshot of the mapping.
+In the future, there will be a way to query the values at specific heights or times.

       **Example request**:

       .. sourcecode:: http